The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki RegexMB.md

 * [\Error](./Wiki-Error) - _If encoding is invalid or failed to get regex encoding._
 #### Returns

-* bool or [\FireHub\Core\Support\Enums\String\Encoding](./Wiki-Encoding) - _If encoding is set, then returns true on success or false on failure.
-In this case, the internal character encoding is NOT changed.
+* true or [\FireHub\Core\Support\Enums\String\Encoding](./Wiki-Encoding) - _If encoding is set, then returns true.
+In this case, the internal character encoding is
+NOT changed.
 If encoding is omitted, then the current character encoding name for a multibyte regex is returned._